 How does credit forgiveness work?

-Credit forgiveness doesn’t just happen by itself.
-You have to take the initiative to work out the best possible scenario.
+Credit forgiveness doesn’t happen by itself.
+You have to take the initiative to negotiate the best possible scenario.

 The worst thing you can do is to just ignore unpaid card debt.
-It’s important that your credit card issuer knows that you are willing and trying to do everything in your power to come up with a solution.
+Your credit card issuer must know that you are willing and trying to do everything you can to come up with a solution.

 3 ways credit card debt can be forgiven

-If you’re considering credit forgiveness, keep in mind most creditors will resort to forgiveness only as a last resort and only in extreme situations.
-They’ve usually come to the conclusion that getting some of the debt repaid is better than not getting anything at all.
+If you’re considering credit forgiveness, remember that most creditors will resort to forgiveness only as a last resort and only in extreme situations.
+They’ve usually concluded that repaying some of the debt is better than not getting anything at all.

 Here’s three ways you can arrange for debt forgiveness.